I tried making Nissin Cup Noodles Seafood with Milk

 The cooking of the milk seafood ramen is very simple: just pour boiling milk into the cup, instead of hot water, close the lid, and let the noodles sit and cook for 3 minutes.
 That’s it!

 3 minutes later, peel off the lid and enjoy!

 The soup broth made with milk looks very milky, but I didn’t get the characteristic taste and smell of milk from the ramen.
 Rather, I found that the milk made the seafood ramen richer in taste.

-So despite the milky appearance, the seafood ramen had no peculiar smell and tasted great, and I thought the recipe lived up to its reputation.
+So despite the milky look, the seafood ramen had no peculiar smell and tasted very good, and I thought the recipe lived up to its reputation.